-There are no significant accounting judgements identified in the process of applying its accounting policies that have a significant effect on the amounts recognised in the financial statements.
+There are no significant accounting judgements identified in the process of applying accounting policies that have a significant effect on the amounts recognised in the financial statements of the Australian Education Union (Queensland Branch).

-There are no estimates that have been made in the process of applying its accounting policies that have a significant effect on the amounts recognised in the financial statements.
+There are no estimates that have been made in the process of applying accounting policies that have a significant effect on the amounts recognised in the financial statements of the Australian Education Union (Queensland Branch).